BigfaceCatLovesFish/Addressbook/README.md

 Hello there! it's a qt6 project about a simple addressbook.

 ide: qt6;

 os: windows11;

-function: local sqlite3 datanase storeing contacts, folder pic stores the related avatar. you can add,modify,delete contact through this application.
+function: local sqlite3 database storeing contacts, folder pic stores the related avatar. you can add,modify,delete contact through this application.

 SqlDriver: the sqldriver is sqlitecipher, i set the original pwd for connecting databse as "sa".